 Women's everyday lives are increasingly shaped by the dynamics of the market.
-Accountability in private sector markets is based on different principles than those in the public sector.
+Accountability in the private sector is based on different principles than those in the public sector.

 Justice

 Barriers of access, mandate constraints and gender bias can limit the effectiveness of formal and informal justice systems in achieving better accountability for women.